awsdocs/amazon-athena-user-guide/doc_source/cloudfront-logs.md

 LIMIT 100;
 ```

-In some cases, you need to eliminate empty values from the results of `CREATE TABLE` query for CloudFront\.
-To do so, run:
+To eliminate duplicate rows \(for example, duplicate empty rows\) from the query results, you can use the `SELECT DISTINCT` statement, as in the following example\.

 ```
 SELECT DISTINCT *